jonlpersson/ed-latimore/site/_posts/2021-06-04-5-ways-to-instantly-have-good-luck.md

 While part a part of luck is beyond your control, there are things you can do to have better luck.
 These are superstitious ideas carrying a rabbit's foot, finding a ladybug on you, or picking a four-leaf clover.
 These are 5 practical &nbsp;

-{% include widgets/toc.html heading="5 quick tricks to instantly have more good luck" list-items="Change your perspective about hardship, Try more, Act with intention, Have a flexible plan, Lie to yourself" list-ids="change-your-perspective-about-hardship, try-more, act-with-intention, have-a-flexible-plan, lie-to-yourself" %}

-### Change your perspective about hardship
+## Change your perspective on hardship

-There is always a way to see hardship as opportunity.
+There is always a way to see hardship as an opportunity.

 The old saying is that “luck is where preparation meets opportunity”.
 This is true, but what is often forgotten is that opportunity is in the eye of the beholder.